hli2020/lps_tip15/README.md

 This research is released under the [BSD 2-Clause license](https://github.com/BVLC/caffe/blob/master/LICENSE).
 We encourage an attitude of reproducible work for academic-only purpose.
 Please kindly cite our work in your publications if it helps your research:

     @article{li_tip15_lps,
-      Author = {Li, Hongyang and Hu, Huchuan and Lin, Zhe and Xiao, Huishen and Brian, Price}, Journal = {IEEE Transactions on Image Processing}, Title = {Inner and Inter Label Propagation:Salient Object Detection in the Wild}, Year = {2015}
+      Author = {Li, Hongyang and Hu, Huchuan and Lin, Zhe and Shen, Xiaohui and Price, Brian}, Journal = {IEEE Transactions on Image Processing}, Title = {Inner and Inter Label Propagation:Salient Object Detection in the Wild}, Year = {2015}